sjelin/FluidJS/README.md

 ![Information Diagram](fluid_information_flow.png?raw=true)

-Root Views are attached to the DOM/models as follows:
+Root Views are attached to the DOM and their models as follows:

 ```js
 	Fluid.attachView($elem, ViewClass[, model1[, model2[, ...]]])